 - Haidhausen, known as the “French Quarter” of Munich

-- Schwabing, one of the trendiest if not the trendiest neighbourhoods in the city
+- Schwabing, one of the trendiest if not the trendiest neighborhoods in the city

 - Neuhausen, where you’ll find Schloss Nymphenburg.

-All three areas are close to the city center and easy to reach.
-They each have gorgeous architecture and Altbau (“old buildings” technically built before 1950, but generally accepted as being built between 1850 and 1920).
-In addition, you’ll find ample cozy cafes, restaurants, beer gardens and local shops.
+Each of these areas is perfectly located to reach the city center easily.
+You will find beautiful architecture here and Altbau (“old buildings” technically built before 1950, but generally accepted as being built between 1850 and 1920).
+In addition, you’ll find ample cozy cafes, restaurants, beer gardens, and local shops.
 You can either stay in a hotel or an Air BnB, which is my preference for stays of two nights or more.